Back to School Plans: First Two Weeks of Spanish Class

 Input & storyasking: Do storyasking from Dice unit p.
 19. We don’t copy the structures as we know them from week one.

-Brain break: Review classroom objects with slap-it.
+Brain break: Review classroom objects with gamest, or choose a song to listen to.

 Closing: Review dice with p.
 20 from the Dice unit.